Unsupervised Object Learning via Common Fate: Discussion

 We evaluated the modelling stages on the novel \textsc{Fishbowl} dataset, consisting of short videos recorded from a synthetic 3D aquarium.
 Notably, we found that the generative object model proves to be fairly robust to errors in the motion segmentation.
 We expect further performance gains to be achievable by improving the visual fidelity of the generative object and background models~\citep{razavi2019generating,vahdat2020nvae}; however, this was not the motivation for the present work.

 We see several ways to extend our model in the future, beyond improving the implementations of the individual stages by taking advantage of progress in computer vision.
 One limitation of using motion segmentation is that we can only decompose scenes of moving objects.
-This could be addressed by integrating object models trained using our approach into an end-to-end scene model, e.g., the work of \citet{eslami2016air} and its successors.
-When using a learning based motion segmentation approach, there could be a feedback circle with both models improving each other as training progresses and this way closing the observed gap to using ground truth segmentations.
-Finally, our object model does currently not capture object motions.
+This could be addressed by integrating object models trained using our approach into an end-to-end scene model (similar to \citealp{bao2022discovering}).
+When using a learning-based motion segmentation approach, there could be a feedback circle with both models improving each other as training progresses and this way closing the observed gap to using ground truth segmentations.
+Also, our object model does currently not capture object motions.
 Given that the motion segmentation yields temporally consistent segmentation masks, this could, in principle, well be included in our approach.

-\paragraph{Ethics statement.} While there is some way to go when it comes to the generation of photorealistic scenes, we note that being able to automatically generate coherent scenes, including the interventional control that our approach pioneers, could be misused to synthesize or modify scenes, reinforcing the need to develop methods that allow to reliably detect manipulated content.
-On the other hand, the interpretability that comes with the modularity of our method can yield insights into scene perception, and could therefore facilitate better {\em explanations} for model decisions.

-\paragraph{Reproducibility statement.} We took several steps to make our work reproducible: For the dataset generation, we modified the Aquarium simulation on which our dataset is based, in order to make the rendering fully deterministic.
-The configuration files describing the recording settings for all samples will be published with the generation code along the dataset, which allows re-recording all videos.
-Moreover, the code for training our models is deterministic and will be made publicly available.
+Finally, one could imagine also using interaction data where an agent intervenes in a scene and infers objects from how it responds to those interventions.